yuki-kimoto/gitprep/README.md

 # Features

-* Github clone.
-GitPrep have same interface as GitHub.
+* Github clone: GitPrep has the same interface as GitHub.
-* Portable.
-You can install GitPrep into your Unix/Linux server.
+* Portable: You can install GitPrep on your own Unix/Linux server.
-* Support cygwin on Windows(need gcc4 package).
-You can install GitPrep into Windows.
+* Supports Windows installation via cygwin for Windows (need gcc4 package).
 * Only needs Perl 5.8.7+.
-* Smart HTTP support, you can pull and push via HTTP
+* Smart HTTP support: you can pull and push via HTTP
-* CGI support, and having built-in web server, Reverse proxy support.
+* CGI support, built-in web server, and reverse proxy support.
 * SSL support.

 # Installation into Shared Server